mikehobi/garberco-sqs/README.md

 * Run `npm i`
 * Run `npm start`

 ### Deployments

+* Connect sqaurespace developer mode to your github or get write access to current, it's currently set to (https://github.com/mikehobi/garberco-sqs-template)
+* Clone this template into the `build` folder: `git clone https://github.com/mikehobi/garberco-sqs-template.git build`
+* Continue with development, and `git commit` and `git push` within `/build` to push changes directly to repo.
+* Kind of jenky...
+* Could write a script to do this

+### Deployments (OLD)

+> This is all old and will not work.
+Squarespace has updated and removed `/template.git` repos for projects.

 Your first deployment to Squarespace using this Scaffold will require you to clone the current repository from your site first in order to pull down the correct `git` history.
 This walks through deploying our `Foobar` project.

 * Trash the `build` directory created by the Squarespace toolbelt: `rm -rf build`